Skip to content

 So, to translate this into our artsy language, it means that if you set high expectations by looking at other artists and their work, you’re not focusing on your progress, but the desired skill that someone else has.

 There’ll always be artists that you feel are better than you, so what?
-Let them be better, they deserve that.
+Let them be better, it’s not the end of the world.

 Your focus should be on your own progress with the learning process unique to you.